Generic name: ceritinib [ se-RI-ti-nib ]

-Other serious side effects include:
+Common Zykadia side effects may include:

-These are not all of the possible side effects.
-For more information, ask your healthcare provider or pharmacist.
+This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

 What other drugs will affect Zykadia?

 Sometimes it is not safe to use certain medications at the same time.
 Some drugs can affect your blood levels of other drugs you take, which may increase side effects or make the medications less effective.